Piers Corbyn: 2020

 On 24 October, Corbyn attended an anti-lockdown protest by Save Our Rights UK using the slogan "Stop The New Normal" in London.
 The police determined that the protesters were not adhering to the coronavirus rules and decided to break up the protest.
 At least 18 people were arrested during the protest.

 Corbyn was due to appear at Westminster Magistrates' Court on 17 November 2020 for breaching coronavirus rules on 16 and 30 May 2020.
 He was due to stand trial on 23 October 2020, but late disclosure of police logbooks delayed the proceedings.
 Corbyn's barrister told the court that he was "specifically targeted" by the police.
 Corbyn spoke outside of the court before the hearing on 23 October 2020: "Whatever happens, if they impose a fine, I will not pay the fine.
 I'm not going to pay any fines for these anti-just, illegal laws".

 Corbyn initiated and conceptualised an anti-vaccination leaflet which was distributed in Barnet and other areas of North London in December 2020 and Southwark in January 2021 comparing the Covid vaccine campaign to the Holocaust.
-The leaflet features a drawing of the entrance to the Auschwitz concentration camp in which the Nazis' slogan Arbeit macht frei ("Work sets you free") has been altered to read "Vaccines are safe path to freedom."
-The leaflet includes the false claim "some vaccines contain nanochips which can electronically track recipients."
-Corbyn confirmed to the London Evening Standard that he was part of the group responsible for the leaflet.

-Corbyn denied the accusation of antisemitism by saying, "I was married for 22 years to a Jewess and obviously her mother's forebears fled the Baltic states just before the war because of Hitler or the Nazis in general.
+The leaflet had a drawing of the entrance to the Auschwitz concentration camp in which the Nazis' slogan Arbeit macht frei ("Work sets you free") had been altered to read "Vaccines are safe path to freedom."
+Corbyn denied the accusation of antisemitism, saying, "I was married for 22 years to a Jewess and obviously her mother's forebears fled the Baltic states just before the war because of Hitler or the Nazis in general.
 I've worked with Jewish leading world scientists over the last 30 years.
 I've also employed Jewish people in my business Weather Action, one of whom was a superb worker".